Banshy-Store/banshy-store-documentation/doc_portal/getting-started/dlcs.md

 DLCs (Downloadable Content) add features or files to a main script.
 Only the purchasing account has access.

 ## Download your DLCs
-1. Go to the product page for the relevant asset (same store as the purchase).
+1. Go to the script page for the relevant asset (same store as the purchase).
 2. Sign in with the account that purchased the asset.
 3. Open the "DLC" or "Add-ons" section.
 4. Download the available files.